LowLevelCodingCH/xk6/xk6_backup/README.md

 (FST = File Segment Table)

 It begins at LBA 26484 (my linux mint) or 60816 (my arch linux), change in nitrix/std.h `(BASE_END_ALL)` accordingly.
-To find the actual value, comment out the "xkfs" lines in the main.sh file, then run it.
+To find the actual value, comment out the "xkfs" lines in the main file, then run it.
 Then do "ls -l Binaries/Nx/xos.iso"
 Then divide the size by 512, then you have the LBA.